-- High commercial and non- commercial risks of African markets, as well as the high cost of insurance covers the Egyptian exporting products to Africa. - Fierce competition from Southeast Asian exports such as clothing where African markets prefer the lower price partly due to the low purchasing power of the consumer. - Increasing of the political risks in some countries which are considered traditional key markets for Egyptian exports like Libya. - The wide control of brokers and commercial agents from Lebanon and India on the commercial channels in African countries in general and the countries of West Africa in particular, make any new penetration so hard. - Lack of a unified system of mutual recognition of standards at the regional level. - Limited Egyptian direct investment in Africa. - The economic nature of the African countries ,as they are linked with former colonial countries and focus a large proportion of its external trade with major economic blocs and groups, as well as the strong presence of Multinational companies penetration in the economic activity.
+- High commercial and non- commercial risks in African markets, as well as the high cost of insurance. - Fierce competition from Southeast Asian exports such as ready-made clothes, where African markets prefer the lower prices, partly due to the low purchasing power of consumers there. - Increasing political risks in some countries which have been considered traditionally key markets for Egyptian exports like Libya. - The wide control of brokers and commercial agents from Lebanon and India on the commercial channels in African countries in general and the countries of West Africa in particular, making market penetration more difficult. - Lack of a unified system of mutual recognition of standards at the regional level. - Limited Egyptian direct investments in Africa. - The economic nature of African countries, as they are linked with former colonial countries and focus on trade with major economic blocs and groups.